-When I started this, the idea was just to find out when our house was built.
+When I started this, the idea was just to find out when our house on Combe Down was built.

 We had some deeds that had been sent some years before, when the Land Registry rather than deeds became the prime register of property ownership, but had never really done anything with them.

-Anyway once I started, finding out more about the people who lived in the house seemed a good idea and, as our house is so intertwined with others in the block, looking at them came in and then that brought in other buildings built around the same time… and so on… until it expanded as a project to look at Combe Down – though not every house, that really would be insanity!
+Of course, that brought in other buildings built around the same time… and so on… and so on… until it expanded as a project to look at Combe Down – though not every house, that really would be insanity!

 Another approach I have taken is to look at what’s happening in, roughly, 50 year tranches: